Build meaningful and inclusive family engagement into community decision-making about programs and services.

 2.2.3 Include family representatives from the local community on coalitions and/or advisory councils, and as program evaluators, co-trainers of pre-service or in-service training sessions, mentors for other families and professionals, grant and application reviewers, and participants in needs assessment processes.

 KDHE, KU-CPPR, and the Children’s Cabinet have developed and are implementing a family engagement strategy guide to increase and align opportunities.
-The Family Advisory Council, led by KDHE and the newly-formed Family Leadership Team (comprised of family leaders and representatives from KDHE, DCF, KSDE and the Children’s Cabinet), is expanding family leadership opportunities as well.
-Additionally, the Kansas Family First Family Council was formed and will begin work summer 2021.
+The Family Advisory Council, led by KDHE, and the Family Leadership Team (comprised of family leaders and representatives from state agencies and community-based organizations), are expanding family leadership opportunities as well.
+The Family Leadership team added new members in 2022 including Kansas Children’s Service League, Kansas Head Start Association, and Families Together.
+Additionally, the Kansas Family First Family Council, an advisory board of Kansans with experience in the child welfare system and/or prevention services as a caregiver or as a youth, will contribute to statewide decision-making.

-Community partners, including the Kansas Children’s Service League, host parent cafes and other family engagement initiatives such as the annual Parent Leadership Conference (held virtually in July 2021).
+Community partners, including the Kansas Children’s Service League, host parent cafes and other family engagement initiatives such as the annual Parent Leadership Conference (November 2022).
 PDG Quality Subgrants are also supporting several local family engagement efforts including community awareness events and collaborative leadership teams that include family members.